15 years later, Walmart to launch its answer to Amazon Prime

 “We’re launching it to meet the needs of our customers,” she said.
 “And it really was designed to make their busy lives easier.”

-Walmart+ members will still have to spend at least $35 online to qualify for free shipping.
-But delivery could be as quick as the same day for groceries, toys and household items, such as toilet paper and soap.
+Walmart+ members will still have to spend at least $35 online to qualify for free same-day delivery.
+Items are delivered from stores, which typically costs as much as $9.95 for non-members.
+The 160,000 items that qualify include groceries, toys, electronics and household items, such as toilet paper and soap.

 Members will get a discount of up to 5 cents a gallon at Murphy gas stations or at the 2,000 Walmart locations that have gas pumps.
 The company said it’s working to add more gas-station chains to its list.